 - Module 2: Topics A,B,D

 If my student did not qualify for the program, can they still attend?

 Yes.
 Approval of the principal is required.
 Once they give approval, the student can enroll via the summer school enrollment application.

 Please visit the MSCR Website for details about Summer offerings.

 Yes, a student that qualifies as a non-promotion student is required to attend summer school determined by state law and MMSD School Board Policy 3537.

-What are the non-promotion criteria?
+What are the non-promotion criteria for 8th graders?